hax/hax.github.com/2015/myth-of-css-frameworks/README.md

 ### Why good?

- - Good names don’t change
+ - Good names don't change

  - is about *maintenance*, not semantics per se.